King's RepositoryのロゴKing's Repository

 With 3...Nf6 Black begins developing the minor pieces, fighting for the center and gets closer to castling.

-• 4. cxd5 - The exchange variation.
-Unlike other exchange variations notorious for yielding a quiet game (e.g. French, Slav), this exchange has several aggressive plans including the "minority attack" on the queenside or a preparation for an all-out assault by seizing the center by an eventual e2-e4 or e3-e4.
+4. cxd5 is the exchange variation.
+Unlike other exchange variations notorious for yielding a quiet game (e.g. French, Slav), this exchange results in what is known as the Carlsbad pawn-structure, which has several aggressive plans including the "minority attack" on the queenside or a preparation for an all-out assault by seizing the center with an eventual e2-e4 or e3-e4.

 Theory table